Currently Not Accepting Medicaid

 Hence, when the crown or the protective layer of the tooth is damaged, bacteria and sugars can get into the inner layers of the tooth underneath.

 The acid that bacteria excrete after feeding on sugar stays underneath the damaged crown for a prolonged period of time because there is no saliva that will wash it away.

 This means that a tooth under a crown can rot because it is more susceptible to decay than one that is not if the dental crown becomes compromised with unhealthy oral habits.

 When problems arise with a crown, you can feel discomfort, sensitivity, or pressure when the crown sits.
-You may also feel constant pain.
+You may also feel constant tooth crown pain.

-Here are some reasons outlined by Healthline about what could be causing your crown to hurt:
+Here are some reasons outlined by Healthline about what could be causing your crown tooth pain:

 You still have a real tooth underneath a dental crown.